What are the Akashic Records?

 Theosophical origin

-The phrase Akashic Records appears to be a Theosophical coinage, drawing on Sanskrit ākāśa (the fifth element after earth, water, fire and air) but applying it as a metaphor for cosmic memory.
-Helena Blavatsky's The Secret Doctrine (1888) treats ākāśa as a substrate that retains every impression; Charles Leadbeater and Annie Besant systematised it as something a sufficiently trained clairvoyant could read.
+The phrase Akashic Records is a Theosophical coinage.
+It draws on the Sanskrit ākāśa, the fifth element after earth, water, fire and air, and applies it as a metaphor for cosmic memory.
+Helena Blavatsky's§ The Secret Doctrine (1888) treats ākāśa as a substrate that retains every impression.
+Charles Leadbeater and Annie Besant§ then systematised it as something a trained clairvoyant could read.
+No primary Sanskrit source uses the term Akashic Records; it is an early Theosophical construction, not a recovery of ancient Indian doctrine.

 Edgar Cayce